Andrispowq/HackOS_old/README.md

 # HackOS
 This is a hobby operating system I'm currently developing.
-I have big hopes that it will eventually turn out to some kind of hacking toolset, but of course that is just the plan, and may turn out completely differently.
+I have big hopes that it will eventually turn out to some kind of hacking toolset, but of course this is just the plan, and may turn out completely differently.

 I have a lot of plans, these are:
  - [x] Create a simple first-stage bootloader